OKK CNC Machine

 OKK Corporation has been in business since 1915, though under different names over the years.
 In 1998, they received their first significant order for horizontal machining centers in the United States, (which were purchased for use in the automotive industry).
 You can find machines from OKK CNC manufactured as far back as 1988.
 They have offices around the world including in Canada, Mexico, Korea, Indonesia, China and Thailand.

 OKK CNC is a publicly traded company on the Tokyo Stock Exchange.
 As of 2018, OKK Corporation is reported to have 759 employees around the world and nine subsidiaries.
 In the United States, the OKK USA Corporation head office is located in Glendale Height, IL (near Chicago) and a regional office located in Irvine, California.
 Machine tools are OKK Corporation's core business, and they are focused on creating heavy duty cutting tools with high rigidity for higher efficiency and increased machine accuracy.
 For support, they suggest calling 630-924-9000 or sending them a message.

-OKK Corporation used controls from Fanuc and Mitsubishi on their CNC machines.
+OKK Corporation uses controls from Fanuc and Mitsubishi on their CNC machines.
 You should find listed the specific type of control on each individual listing.
 Keep in mind that you may be able to update controls if you are buying an older machine.
 If you find an OKK VM7 for sale, look for the Fanuc 16i control.
-This is an example of the control types common on OKK CNCs.
+This is an example of the control types common on OKK CNC machines.

 OKK Horizontal Machining Center Series Information

-50 taper bridge-type machine with auto pallet changer system (2 APC)
+- VG Series: 50 taper bridge-type machine with auto pallet changer system (2 APC).